goadesign/goa.design/content/design/vendoring.md

  ```

 See how we now have other external dependencies we need to pull in
 (marked `e` for `external`).
-It includes the `goadesign/goa` package,
+They include the `goadesign/goa`
-which has most of the runtime components, to help you write your
+package - which holds runtime functions for goa services - to help you
-business logic.
+write your business logic.

 Vendor all of that in with: